alexKleider/phInfo/README.md

 the `Pi` to your your local network and through it to the Internet.

-At the beginning of power up you'll briefly see a message that the root file system is being resized.
-Log on as user `pi` with password `raspberry` and then run:
+At the beginning of power up you'll briefly see a message that the root file system is being resized and then that it will do a reboot.
+Once the boot process has completed, log on as user `pi` with password `raspberry` and then run:

         sudo raspi-config